Nosophobia: Hypochondriasis

 There is a "confusion over the classification" differences between nosophobia and hypochondriasis, especially as some definitions, such as the ICD-10, consider nosophobia to be a subsection of hypochondriasis.

 Some authors have suggested that the symptoms seen in medical students should be referred to as "nosophobia" rather than "hypochondriasis", because the quoted studies show a very low percentage of hypochondriacal character of the condition.

 One way nosophobia differs from hypochondriasis is in specificity.
-Nosophobia causes those affected to fear a specific disease and is unlikely to transfer to a different disease or organ.
-In comparison, the ICD-10 definition of hypochondriasis includes the belief of the presence of multiple physical diseases.
+Nosophobia causes those affected to fear the general possibility to get an illness.
+In comparison, the ICD-10 definition of hypochondriasis includes the belief of the presence of a maximum of two diseases.
 Another difference is in the phobic quality.
 Nosophobia manifests itself in "attacks", instead of the continuous worries those with hypochondriasis experience.
 There are differences in behavior.
 Nosophobia is associated with avoidance of internal and external stimuli while hypochondriasis often results in reassurance-seeking and checking behaviours.